The Best Cocktail Recipes to Enjoy for National Bourbon Day

 The New York Sour

-The New York Sour is a cocktail that’s rumored to be first made during the 1880s.
-It was created in Chicago by a bartender, which always makes us ponder why it’s not called a Chicago Sour.
-Shouldn’t it be called a Chicago Sour?
-Well, regardless of the reason, it’s called a New York Sour.
-Doesn’t matter.
-Below is our favorite version of this recipe below.
+The New York Sour is a cocktail that’s rumored to have first been made during the 1880s.
+It was created in Chicago by a bartender.
+Below is our favorite version of this recipe.

 Ingredients: